Rail ale trail: History

 On 1 October 1977 the first rail ale trail was run by Gerald Daniels, of Crookham Travel under the name "Rail Ale Ramble".
 A chartered train with 598 passengers ran from London to Bath, Somerset and Oxford.
 More than thirty years later Crookham Travel still run Rail Ale Rambles.
 Meanwhile, the term "rail ale" has been adopted by organisations such as the Devon and Cornwall Rail Partnership, who promote rural train routes in the English West Country.
 In the 1980s the local railway management had promoted travel to pubs close to stations using the tag line "Let us drive you to the pub".
 Some incentives were offered to railway passengers to use certain pubs.

 In Devon and Cornwall

 Tarka Line

 The Tarka Line Rail Ale Trail was the first to be launched in 2002.
 The "Beer Engine" at Newton St Cyres railway station had pioneered the use of rail travel to bring drinkers to its bar.
 It opened in 1985 in the old railway hotel opposite the station and was soon offering a discount on production of a rail ticket.
+However, since 2018 The Beer Engine is sadly no longer on the trail.

 The trail originally covered 16 pubs, and increased to a peak of 19, but one has since closed.
 There are five pubs in Exeter and four in Barnstaple, with one each at Newton St Cyres railway station, Crediton railway station, Yeoford railway station, Copplestone, Morchard Road railway station, Lapford, Eggesford railway station, Portsmouth Arms railway station, and Umberleigh.
 The collecting of 5, 10 or 18 stamps entitles the participant to claim Tarka Line Rail Trail merchandise.